vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/fetch-syntax.md

 -- find all neighbors of vertex 1 through edge e1.
 Then Get the neighbors' name and age. nebula> GO FROM 1 over e1 YIELD e1._dst AS id | FETCH PROP ON player $-.id YIELD player.name, player.age

--- the same as above sentence. nebula> $var = GO FROM 1 over e1 YIELD e1._dst AS id; FETCH PROP ON player $var.id YIELD player.name, player.age
+-- the same as above statement. nebula> $var = GO FROM 1 over e1 YIELD e1._dst AS id; FETCH PROP ON player $var.id YIELD player.name, player.age

 -- get three vertices 1,2,3, return by unique(distinct) name and age